Esraj

 The esraj or esraaj (from the ਇਸਰਾਜ Shahmukhi: اسراج Bengali: এস্রাজ) is a stringed instrument found in two forms throughout South Asia.
 It is a relatively recent instrument, being only about 300 years old.
-It is found in Pakistan and North India, primarily Punjab, where it is used in Sikh music, and West Bengal where it is used in Rabindra Sangeet and Classical Music.
+It is found in Pakistan and North India, primarily Punjab, where it is used in Sikh music, Bangladesh and West Bengal, India where it is used in Rabindra Sangeet and Classical Music.
 The esraj is a modern variant of the dilruba, differing slightly in structure.

 The dilruba and its variant, the esraj, had been declining in popularity for many decades.
 By the 1980s, the instrument was nearly extinct.
 However, with the rising influence of the "Gurmat Sangeet" movement in an effort to revive the traditional instrumentation of Sikh Kirtan, the instrument has been once again attracting attention.
-In West Bengal, Rabindranath Tagore made this instrument mandatory for all the students of the Sangeet Bhavan (Music Academy) in Visva-Bharati University (otherwise known as Shantiniketan).
+In Bengal, Rabindranath Tagore made this instrument mandatory for all the students of the Sangeet Bhavan (Music Academy) in Visva-Bharati University (otherwise known as Shantiniketan).
 Because of this, Esraj is considered the main accompanying instrument for traditional Rabindra Sangeet.